+To use slider windows as an exit:

+- Lift window latch UP.

+- Slide the window open.

-To use a slider windows as an exit, first slide the window open, then either slide the screen open or push the screen material out, depending on window construction.
+- Either slide the screen open or push the screen material out, depending on window construction.

 POWER SOFAS AND BEDS

 Keep people away from operating mechanism and pinch hazard areas during use.
 Failure to do so could cause injury.